ajinkya933/text-detection-ctpn/README.md

 python3 denormalise-multi.py
 ```
 - This script converts all your custom labelled xml files into the format necessary for training this model
-- First, download the pre-trained model of VGG net and put it in data/vgg_16.ckpt. you can download it from [tensorflow/models](https://github.com/tensorflow/models/tree/1af55e018eebce03fb61bba9959a04672536107d/research/slim)
+- Download the pre-trained model of VGG net and put it in data/vgg_16.ckpt. you can download it from [tensorflow/models](https://github.com/tensorflow/models/tree/1af55e018eebce03fb61bba9959a04672536107d/research/slim)
 - Second, download the dataset we prepared from [google drive](https://drive.google.com/file/d/1npxA_pcEvIa4c42rho1HgnfJ7tamThSy/view?usp=sharing) or [baidu yun](https://pan.baidu.com/s/1nbbCZwlHdgAI20_P9uw9LQ). put the downloaded data in data/dataset/mlt, then start the training.
 - Also, you can prepare your own dataset according to the following steps.
 - Modify the DATA_FOLDER and OUTPUT in utils/prepare/split_label.py according to your dataset.
 And run split_label.py in the root